accetto/ubuntu-vnc-xfce-g3/docker/xfce-chromium/README.md

 More information about the image generations can be found in the [project README][this-readme-project] file and in [Wiki][this-wiki].

-**Remark:** This image contains the current `Chromium Browser` version for `Ubuntu 18.04 LTS`, because the version for `Ubuntu 20.04 LTS` depends on `snap`, which is not working correctly in Docker at this time.
+**Remark:** This image contains the current `Chromium Browser` version from the `Ubuntu 18.04 LTS` distribution.
+This is because the version for `Ubuntu 20.04 LTS` depends on `snap`, which is not working correctly in Docker at this time.

-**Attention:** The [Chromium Browser][chromium] in this image runs in `--no-sandbox` mode.
+**Attention:** The [Chromium Browser][chromium] in this image runs in the `--no-sandbox` mode.
 You should be aware of the implications.
 The image is intended for testing and development.

 The main features and components of the images in the default configuration are: